Job Insights Glossary

 A job board is any website that has a Jobs section and pushes job ads to Google's Jobs API.

-The Job Title as listed in the job ad in Google for Jobs.
-In some reports the Job Title links to the actual job listing or to a Keyword Performance report that provides additional insights.
+.
+In some reports, the Job Title links to the actual job listing or to a Keyword Performance report that provides additional insights.

 Listings are job ads.
 The content of listings is provided in a variety of graphs and tables.